Birthdays & Groups

 Simply arrive on the day, enter by paying the admission fee from your car, drive up to the car park, claim a spot in the picnic grounds, put up a few decorations and away you go!
 Have the kids dress up in theme for a bit of extra fun.

 BYO picnic or order take-away from the Hungry Knight Eatery.
-No BBQ’s due to Covid-19 restrictions.
+BBQ’s not permitted.

 If you’ve never been before, Fairy Park is an outdoor Park where you walk along paved footpaths to the top of a hill and back with fairy tale scenes along the way.
 There’s also an adventure playground, kiosk, food outlet, gift shop and picnic grounds.